Puig, Clevinger lead Indians to 7-3 victory over Angels

 Francisco Lindor walked and Oscar Mercado followed with a single in the first.
 Santana’s single made it 1-0 and Puig’s line single to left scored Mercado.

-Ramírez’s double scored Santana and Puig scored when first baseman Albert Pujols bobbled Kipnis’ grounder and couldn’t make a throw.
+Ramírez’s double scored Santana and Puig came home on a head-first slide when first baseman Albert Pujols bobbled Kipnis’ grounder and couldn’t make a throw.

 Santana had a sacrifice fly in the second before Puig’s single through the right side scored another run.